 Section 4: Jardin de Reuilly – Rue de Lyon /Av.
 Daumesnil

 Metro Station: Montgallet, Line 6; Vélib Station #12027

 This is the last part of this beautiful nature walk in Paris.
-At one point a modern building splits in two with the walkway in between, which is very cool!
-We are always walking 10m above the street level and it is interesting to see the surrounding architecture from another point of view.
+At one point the walkway runs through a modern building, which is very cool!
+Walkers are still above the street level and it is interesting to see the surrounding architecture from another point of view.

-I like to describe this part as a “hanging garden”, with some water bodies, different kind of flowers and plants and some shady spots to take a break.
+I like to describe this part as a “hanging garden”, with some water bodies, different kinds of flowers and plants and some shady spots to take a break.

 There are never many people around so even if it is a narrow stretch, it is nice to stop and seat on the shade for a break.